Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Decentralization and augmentation of the Human-Robot model

 where \(\mathcal{I} = I_m + I_h\).

-The new equations specified in (\ref{equ13}) and (\ref{equ16}) are representations of rigid body and joint dynamics of the robot augmented with human arm link and joint dynamics in a decentralized way.
-In these equations, unmodeled dynamics in the actuator part and rigid body as well as in human arm is considered.
-In the following, a controller design procedure is explained.
+The new equations specified in (\ref{equ13}) and (\ref{equ16}) are modified representations of rigid body and joint dynamics of the robot augmented with human arm dynamics in a decentralized way.
+In these equations, input constraint and unmodeled dynamics in the actuator part and rigid body, as well as in the human arm model, are considered.
+In the following section, a controller design procedure is explained for the derived pHRI model.